pregnancy and childbirth in Barcelona

 In case you’ve been doing the follow up through the Public CAP or somewhere external, your midwife/doctor will share your clinical case with the Hospital/Clinic in which you have decided you will give birth.

-It’s not as common as other countries and it’s not covered by Social Security.
+Home birth in Barcelona is not as common as in other countries and it’s NOT covered by Social Security.
 In case you want to opt for this option, you will need to hire a midwife at your own cost.
 They provide several services and they will be by your side throughout the whole process of giving birth as well as prenatal and postnatal care depending on your needs.

 Let’s see some of them: